Minsi Trails Council

-Minsi Trails Council is a council of the Boy Scouts of America that serves Scouts of eastern Pennsylvania's Lehigh Valley and Pocono regions as well as parts of western New Jersey.
-The council serves five counties in Pennsylvania: Lehigh, Northampton, Monroe, Carbon, Luzerne, and Warren county in New Jersey.
+Minsi Trails Council is a council of the Boy Scouts of America that serves Scouts in the Lehigh Valley and the Pocono Mountains regions of eastern Pennsylvania and western New Jersey.
+In Pennsylvania, the council serves five counties: Lehigh, Northampton, Monroe, Carbon, and Luzerne.
+In New Jersey, it serves Warren County.

 Minsi Trails Council serves nearly 10,000 youth through the leadership of 5,000 adult volunteers.

 The council was formed in 1969, after the merger of the Bethlehem Area Council, Delaware Valley Area Council, and Lehigh Council.
 The council consists of six districts and maintains two camping properties: Camp Minsi in Pocono Summit, Pennsylvania, and Trexler Scout Reservation in Jonas, Pennsylvania.
 Combined, these camps serve more than 4,000 campers annually.

 Organization

 The Minsi Trails Council maintains a central headquarters and service center in Allentown, Pennsylvania.
 The service center includes offices, conference rooms, and a council Scout shop.
 A copy of the R. Tait McKenzie sculpture The Ideal Scout stands outside the center.

-The council is divided into six districts divided by county and school district boundaries based on geographic location and size.
-A seventh Urban Scouting District runs the national Scoutreach program.
+The council is divided into five districts divided by county and school district boundaries based on geographic location and size.